Neurogenic bladder dysfunction: Catheterization

 Use of a catheter is a standard approach for patients with difficulty voiding (emptying) the bladder.
-For most patients, this can be accomplished with intermittent catherization which involves no surgery or permanently attached appliances.
+For most patients, this can be accomplished with intermittent catheterization which involves no surgery or permanently attached appliances.
 Intermittent catheterization involves using straight catheters (which are usually disposable or single-use products) several times a day to empty the bladder.
 This can be done independently or with assistance.
 For people who are unable to use disposable straight catheters, a Foley catheter allows continuous drainage of urine into a sterile drainage bag that is worn by the patient, but such catheters are associated with higher rates of complications.

 Catheters are preferred over externally-applied pressure (such as with hands) or straining of the abdomen, even when these methods succeed in completely emptying the bladder.
 Those techniques can elevate the pressure inside the detrusor muscle of the bladder and cause additional bladder dysfunction, or even rupture the bladder.

-Botulinum Toxin
+Botulinum toxin

 Botulinum toxin (Botox) can be used through two different approaches.
 For spastic neurogenic bladder, the bladder muscle (detrusor) can be injected which will cause it to be flaccid for 6–9 months.
 This prevents high bladder pressures and intermittent catherization must be used during this time.

 Botox can also be injected into the external sphincter to paralyze a spastic sphincter in patients with detrusor sphincter dyssynergia.